 The "Instantaneous Total Destruction" Myth

 Movies compress time for dramatic effect, showing entire cities collapsing within seconds of the first tremor.
 In reality, even a major earthquake produces shaking that lasts tens of seconds—not milliseconds—and damage is highly dependent on local geology, building construction, and distance from the epicenter.
-The 1994 Northridge earthquake, for instance, caused widespread damage but did not level Los Angeles.
-Modern building codes in California are among the strictest in the world, designed to prevent catastrophic collapse.
-While damage can be severe, the rapid, total annihilation depicted on screen is an extreme exaggeration.
+For instance, the 1994 Northridge earthquake caused widespread damage but did not level Los Angeles.

 The "Earthquakes Cause Fire and Floods Simultaneously" Myth